SeyedHashtag/dijiq/SECURITY.md

 ## Supported Versions

-We only support the latest [release]:white_check_mark: of Hysteria2 Panel .
+We only support the latest [release]:white_check_mark: of Blitz Panel .
 Users are strongly encouraged to keep their installations updated to the most recent version.

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Hysteria2, please report it by [emailing].
+If you discover a security vulnerability in Blitz, please report it by [emailing].

 Please include the following information in your report:
 - A description of the vulnerability and its potential impact